Empowering Growth: Sensory Processing Disorder Occupational Therapy

 5. Environmental Modifications

 Adjusting the individual's surroundings to be more sensory-friendly can contribute to treatment success.
-This may include changes in lighting, sound levels, or the introduction of sensory tools.
+This may include changes in lighting, sound levels or the introduction of therapies specific to regulating sensory tools.

 6. Social Skills Training

-Social skills training can assist individuals with SPD in navigating social interactions and relationships, addressing challenges that may arise due to sensory problems.
+Social skills training can assist individuals with SPD in navigating social interactions and relationships, and addressing challenges that may arise due to sensory problems.
 A psychologist can guide kids by teaching them how to cope, self-regulate, and use strategies that are key to positively managing their sensory disorder symptoms.
-Parents are big part of that because they need the tools to coach their sensory processing challenged child.
+Parents are a big part of that because they need the tools to coach their kids with SPD.

 7. Counseling and Psychosocial Support